-This helps to install CA Servers for SCCM PKI/Internet clients, creating Certificate templates and How to Configure GPO for Certificate auto-enrollment.
+This helps to install CA Servers for SCCM PKI/Internet clients, create Certificate templates, and learn How to Configure GPO for Certificate auto-enrollment.

 Related Post – Learn The Basic Concepts of PKI – Intune PKI Made Easy With Joy Part-1